“”&noscript=1” />

 Included Meals: Breakfast, Dinner

 Enjoy a hearty breakfast this morning of eggs, kippers, poached haddock, juices, and continental favorites.
 On your way out, retrieve your included packed lunch with a sandwich of your choice, chips, seasonal fruit, fruit juice, and cake of the day to keep you fueled.
-You begin the day’s invigorating walk at Hidcote Gardens, which you may visit at your own expense if you wish (approximately £16 per person).
+You begin the day’s invigorating walk at Hidcote Gardens, which you may visit at your own expense if you wish.
 Its maze of paved pathways leads to outdoor “rooms,” splendid panoramas, and endless surprises, all designed by American horticulturist Major Lawrence Johnston.

 From the gardens, set off on foot below the Worcestershire Hills to Chipping Campden, a charming old market town once famous for its wool trade, making the Cotswolds an important stop for merchants from London to Florence as they sought material for their clothing, tapestries, and more.
 The Grevel House, home to a renowned wool merchant, is on High Street.
 Today, Chipping Campden remains a thriving market town, home to fine buildings of every style from the 14th to the 17th centuries, a covered market, the “wool church” of St. James, and a silversmith.
 Take time to drink in this handsome little village with its long, gently curving main street.

 Continue along the Cotswold Way on a gentle ascent toward the hotel.
-A short detour leads to Broadway’s Tower, the 18th-century folly inspired by Capability Brown, where you’re rewarded with stunning, unspoiled views (entry at your own expense; approximately £6 per person).
+A short detour leads to Broadway Tower, the 18th-century folly inspired by Capability Brown, where you’re rewarded with stunning, unspoiled views.
 Located 1,024 feet atop Fish Hill, the tower is the second-highest point in the Cotswolds; it is said that in good weather, 13 counties can be seen from here.
 The tower was built to satisfy a countess’s whim, and was later the home of William Morris, a 19th-century poet, painter, and social reformer.
 Return to your hotel for another unforgettable evening in luxury, sampling more restaurant fare on your own.
 You might use the spa facilities, included in your stay, perhaps indulging in one of its soothing treatments at your own expense.
-(Be sure to reserve in advance.)

 Included Meals: Breakfast, Lunch